ankschoubey/blog/src/content/post/philosophy/psychology/psychology-concepts.md

 - Typically in a day or two I'll be fully fine not even recalling what was making me sad.
 Or if I do recall, that even will be `desensitized`.
 - Initially, I only journaled about my feelings and events.
 Now, I mostly combine with cognitive reframe at the end. (cognitive reframing is a kind of thought-based coping mechanism.)

-4. In case I am not able to think through the sadness,
+5. In case I am not able to think through the sadness,

 - I'll use EFT which can help me think clearly.

-5. If I am not able to be in control which used to happen when I was in deep depression,
+6. If I am not able to be in control which used to happen when I was in deep depression,
-1. I'll try to consciously distract myself for a little bit a few hours (i.e. avoidance-based) but in a day or two automatically revisit and try to process with one of the ways
+7. I'll try to consciously distract myself for a little bit a few hours (i.e. avoidance-based) but in a day or two automatically revisit and try to process with one of the ways

-Mention TODO: I also used to use [How we feel](https://howwefeel.org/) app which helped me developed deep emotional awareness.

 ## 5. My progress